Saccorhiza polyschides: Habitat

 Saccorhiza polyschides is found on the lowest part of the shore.
-It can not tolerate desiccation and may be found in places where it is wetted by spray when uncovered by the retreating tide.
+It cannot tolerate desiccation and may be found in places where it is wetted by spray when uncovered by the retreating tide.
 It is often found in association with Laminaria hyperborea.

 Distribution

 Distribution including Europe: Ireland, Britain, Faroes, France, Greece, Helgoland, Isla de Alboran, Italy, Netherlands, Norway, Portugal, Scandinavia and Spain.